-A "Cluster Lot Development" is a grouping of five (5) to ten (10) lots created through the consent process for clustered rural residential development and shall be available for lands within the "Rural Communities" or "Village and Hamlet Communities" designation.
+A "Cluster Lot Development" is a grouping of five (5) to ten (10) lots created through the censent plan of subdivision/condominium process for clustered rural residential development and shall be available for lands within the "Rural Communities" or "Village and Hamlet Communities" designation.
 The main purpose of this alternative form of rural residential development is to direct housing away from public roads, reduce the visual impact of strip development, and increase the financial viability of scattered rural residential development."
 An example of a cluster lot development concept is attached at the end of this policy.